S Club 7 Go Wild!

-S Club 7 Go Wild! is a television series starring British pop group S Club 7, who worked with the World Wild Fund for Nature (WWF) to help raise awareness of the threats facing wildlife around the world.
+S Club 7 Go Wild! is a television series starring British pop group S Club 7, who worked with the World Wide Fund for Nature (WWF) to help raise awareness of the threats facing wildlife around the world.
 Each member adopted an endangered animal and travelled to their respective natural habitat in different locations around the globe.
 There were seven 30-minute episodes, one for each member of the band, which were aired on BBC One in the UK.

 Episodes

 Episode 1: Paul in Kenya

 Paul Cattermole travelled to Kenya in search of the endangered black rhino with Rachel Stevens.